-The Association of Retired Faculty of Mississippi State University (ARF) was organized on July 24, 1986, with 73 charter members.
+ARF was organized on July 24, 1986, with 73 charter members.
 One of the founders, and the first president was Peyton Ward Williams, Jr., Professor Emeritus of English with 37 years of service at MSU.
-Another founder was Robert E. Wolverton, Sr., Vice President for Academic Affairs at MSU and director of the first ARF executive board.
+Another founder was Robert E. Wolverton, Sr., Vice President for Academic Affairs at MSU and director of the first ARF executive board (still working at MSU!).
 Other members of the first executive board were: Margaret Estes, vice president; Joe Khatena, secretary; Chuck Aiken, treasurer; and directors William L. Giles (MSU President Emeritus), Edward G. Roberts, Troy Laswell, and Lyell Behr.
 All former Executive Board Members of ARF are listed (See "Officers and Directors") on this website.

 Membership in ARF increased from 73 charter members in 1986 to 140 members in 1996.
 In 2003 the membership had dwindled to 95.
 By 2011, membership was steady at 130.
-Currently (2016), membership is around 152 (the dip is due to more stringent dues accounting by ARF).
-Each year written invitations to join ARF are extended to all who are eligible (see the first menu item) to join.
+Currently (2018), membership is around 155.
+Each year written invitations to join ARF are extended to all who are eligible (See ARF menu item one) to join.

 Click Here for additional information pertaining to each of the menu item links

 - ▶ Menu item zero(Home) gives the background for the MSU Association of Retired Faculty (ARF), and explains each menu item in the site.